-Four Richardson ISD schools – Carolyn Bukhair Elementary, Forest Lane Academy, RISD Academy, and Thurgood Marshall Elementary – will implement ACE this summer as the 2018-19 school year begins.
+Four Richardson ISD schools – Carolyn Bukhair Elementary, Forest Lane Academy, RISD Academy, and Thurgood Marshall Elementary – implemented ACE in the summer of 2018 for the 2018-19 school year.
 Watch Superintendent Dr. Jeannie Stone present ACE to the RISD Board of Trustees and learn more about Richardson ISD ACE here.

 Best in Class has played a pivotal role supporting districts in the design/ implementation phases of Accelerating Campus Excellence (ACE) through engaging with key district leaders and bringing together practitioners from other ACE districts to be collective thought partners.